OpenAiTx/OpenAiTx/projects/bird-bench/BIRD-Interact/README-en.md

 ### ✅ Two Evaluation Modes

-BIRD-INTERACT supports two evaluation modes as mentioned above:
+BIRD-INTERACT supports two evaluation modes as described above:

-   - **c-Interact**: Conversational Interaction which is a passive mode and the workflow is fixed.
-The code and detailed information can be found in `bird_interact_conv`.
+   - **c-Interact**: Conversational Interaction, which is a passive mode with a fixed workflow.
+The code and more details can be found in `bird_interact_conv`.
-   - **a-Interact**: Agentic Interaction which is an embodied active mode where the workflow is dynamic and led by models.
-The code and detailed information can be found in `bird_interact_agent`.
+   - **a-Interact**: Agentic Interaction, which is an embodied active mode where the workflow is dynamic and led by models.
+The code and more details can be found in `bird_interact_agent`.

 ### 🐣 Lite Version

 We are releasing a lite version of BIRD-INTERACT, `bird-interact-lite-exp`, which includes 270 high-quality real-world tasks specifically for PostgreSQL.
 This is a good starting point for quick experimentation.

 ### 🦜 Full Version